wp-plugins/custom-baidu-maps/readme.txt

 coordinates, add a description, choose background and font colors and upload your own custom marker image.

+== Installation ==

+Follow the steps below for the plugin installation :

+1. Upload `baidu-maps.zip` to the `/wp-content/plugins/` directory or add the plugin via wordpress plugin repository.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Enter your Baidu Developer API key in the settings page.

 Basic Usage with shortcodes :

 To provide a map with the width and height of 500 * 400,